Iran is safe

 Iran Is a Safe Destination for You

-In the field of tourism, security and safety come first.
-Choosing a safe destination especially these days has become a great concern for all the travelers and the tourists.
+In tourism, security and safety come first.
+Today, choosing a safe destination has become a great concern for all travelers and tourists.

-When you first think of Iran, you might have the impression that Iran – because it is located in the unstable Middle East – is an unsafe destination.
-This is definitely not the case: Iran is safe, and many travelers even describe it as the ‘safest country I’ve ever been to’.
-The people are utmost friendly and will welcome you with open arms.
+When you first think of Iran, you might have the impression that it is an unsafe destination due to being located in the unstable Middle-East.
+This is definitely not the case, and Iran is completely safe and many travelers even describe it as the safest country they’ve ever been to.
+Iranians are the friendliest of people and will welcome you with open arms.

-As crime carries severe penalties in Iran, the most likely danger you could face (apart from crossing the road) is having your valuables snatched.
-Therefore it is wise to take the usual precautions:
+As crime carries severe penalties in Iran, the most likely danger you could face (apart from crossing the road!) is robbery or being a target for pickpockets.
+Therefore, it is wise to take the usual precautions:

-Traffic in Iran and especially in Tehran is crazy and chaotic.
-Pay attention when crossing the streets; your presence might be noted, but not always taken into account.
-Furthermore, when having started to cross the road, do not make unpredictable movements, such as returning back or starting to run.
+Traffic in Iran, and especially Tehran, is crazy and chaotic.
+Be extremely careful while crossing the street.
+You might be noticed, but not always taken into account by drivers!
+Furthermore, when having started to cross the road, avoid making any unpredictable movement, such as turning back or starting to run.

 Travelling as a Woman

-Iran is a safe country for female travellers.
-Nonetheless, as in any other country, woman should be careful in situations where you are alone with a man, for example when using taxi’s at night.
-As foreign women might attract attention, try to not provoke this.
+Iran is considered a safe country for female travelers.
+Nonetheless, as in any other country, women should be more careful when being alone with a man, for instance, while using a taxi at night.
+More attention should be paid in this regard as foreign women might attract more attention.

 Police and Security

-In most of the cities, there is a Tourist Police Station, which can provide travellers with information.
-Usually an English speaker is present to help you when needed.
+In most cities, there is a Tourist Police Station, which provides travelers with information.
+An English speaker is usually present to help you if necessary.